icsmw/tslink/README.md

 ## Configuration

-Global configuration of `tslink` can defined in section `[tslink]` of `Cargo.toml` file in the root of your project.
+Global configuration of `tslink` can defined in section `[package.metadata.tslink]` of `Cargo.toml` file in the root of your project.
 It's required in most cases.
 This settings allows to define a path to a native node module, which will be bound with an npm package.

 But if tslink is used only to generate interfaces in `*.ts` files, a configuration file can be skipped.